 The dealership is also giving back to the community, too.
 For instance, organizations volunteer their time and take the tips to support their causes.
 During my visit, a greyhound rescue club was also there that day with hopes of finding homes for retired dogs.
 Profits from events, such as an MMA fight (Mixed Martial Arts), is donated to a local organization.
 This particular event is supporting the replica Vietnam Wall being built in Punta Gorda, Fla.

 Don’t have a bike but want to go for a ride?
 In addition to sales, Black Widow offers rentals and what’s really exciting is they’re working on a Harley-Davidson Riding Academy!
 Yeah, I’ll definitely be checking that out.
 Don’t ride but looking to hang with cool people and a good vibe?
 Head to Bert’s Black Widow some weekend.
-Check their calendar of events to see what’s happening.
+Check their c opens in a new windowalendar of events to see what’s happening.

 So, did I go for a ride or buy a bike that day?
 Nope.
 But Bert and Gil Gibson, general manager of the dealership, let me sit on one and planted the seed that maybe riding is for me.
 Anyone need a gal to fill that back seat?
 Is that even the right terminology?
 Maybe someone needs to teach me the lingo before I sit on a bike!